wilsonliaows/docs/_docs/_features/handling-json.md

 ## HTTP connector

 The HTTP connector is the most straightforward way to handle raw data from APIs.
+Refer to our [HTTP connector course](http://resources.workato.com/http-connector/#/?_k=1szm77) for a detailed guide and examples on building HTTP triggers and actions to handle JSON data.

 ## Workato SDK